wangjun-microsoft/Cognitive-Documentation/Content/en-us/Face/Tutorials/FaceAPIinJavaForAndroidTutorial.md

 <!--
 NavPath: Face API/Tutorials
-LinkLabel: Getting Started With Android Tutorial
+LinkLabel: Getting Started in Java for Android Tutorial
 Url: face-api/documentation/Tutorials/FaceAPIinJavaForAndroidTutorial
 Weight: 40
 -->
-# Get Started with Face API in Java for Android
+# Getting Started with Face API in Java for Android Tutorial

 In this tutorial, you will learn to create and develop a simple Android application that invokes the Face API to detect human faces in an image; essentially by framing the face.